Robust $Q$-learning Algorithm for Markov Decision Processes under Wasserstein Uncertainty: Introduction

 The $Q$-learning algorithm was initially proposed in Watkins' PhD thesis (\cite{watkins1989learning}). \cite{jaakkola1994convergence} and \cite{watkins1992q} then provided a rigorous mathematical proof of the convergence of the $Q$-learning algorithm to the optimal $Q$-value function using results from stochastic approximation theory (see e.g.\,\cite{dvoretzky1956stochastic} and \cite{robbins1951stochastic}).
 The design of the $Q$-learning algorithm as well as the proof of its convergence to the optimal $Q$-value both rely on the dynamic programming principle of the corresponding Markov decision problem, which allows to find an optimal policy for the involved infinite horizon stochastic optimal control problem by solving a one time-step optimization problem.
 We refer to \cite{al2007model}, \cite{angiuli2022reinforcement}, \cite{angiuli2021reinforcement}, \cite{cao2021deep}, \cite{charpentier2021reinforcement}, \cite{hambly2021recent}, \cite{huang2020deep}, \cite{jeong2019improving}, \cite{kolm2020modern}, \cite{naghibi2006application}, \cite{ning2021double}, and \cite{wang2021online} for various successful applications of the $Q$-learning algorithm.

-In this paper, we start from the viewpoint that one has an estimate of the correct transition probability of the underlying Markov decision process, for example through the empirical measure derived from past observed data, but one faces the risk of misspecifying the correct distribution and hence would like to consider a distributionally robust Markov decision process (compare \cite{bauerle2021distributionally_2}, \cite{bauerle2021q}, \cite{chen2019distributionally}, \cite{ElGhaouiNilim2005robust}, \cite{liu2022distributionally}, \cite{mannor2016robust}, \cite{neufeld2022markov}, \cite{panaganti2022sample}, \cite{si2020distributional}, \cite{si2020distributionally}, \cite{uugurlu2018robust}, \cite{wang2022policy}, \cite{wiesemann2013robust}, \cite{xu2010distributionally}, \cite{yang2021towards}, and \cite{zhou2021finite}), also called \emph{Markov decision process under model uncertainty}, where one maximizes over the worst-case scenario among all probability measures of an ambiguity set of transition probabilities.
+Recently, there has been a huge focus in the literature starting from the viewpoint that one might have an estimate of the correct transition probability of the underlying Markov decision process, for example through the empirical measure derived from past observed data, but one faces the risk of misspecifying the correct distribution and hence would like to consider a distributionally robust Markov decision process (compare \cite{bauerle2021distributionally_2}, \cite{bauerle2021q}, \cite{chen2019distributionally}, \cite{ElGhaouiNilim2005robust}, \cite{hakobyan2023distributionally}, \cite{li2023policy}, \cite{liu2022distributionally}, \cite{mannor2016robust}, \cite{neufeld2022markov}, \cite{panaganti2022sample}, \cite{si2020distributional}, \cite{si2020distributionally}, \cite{uugurlu2018robust}, \cite{wang2022policy}, \cite{wiesemann2013robust}, \cite{xu2010distributionally}, \cite{yang2017convex}, \cite{yang2021towards}, and \cite{zhou2021finite}), also called \emph{Markov decision process under model uncertainty}, where one maximizes over the worst-case scenario among all probability measures of an ambiguity set of transition probabilities.
+We also refer to, e.g, the following related distributionally robust stochastic control problems \cite{chen2019distributionally}, \cite{coulson2019regularized}, \cite{guo2018data}, \cite{uugurlu2018robust}, \cite{van2015distributionally}, \cite{wiesemann2014distributionally}, and \cite{yang2020wasserstein} beyond the MDP setting.
 Indeed, as discussed in \cite{liu2022distributionally}, there is a common risk in practice that one cannot fully capture the probabilities of the real-world environment due to its complexity and hence the corresponding reinforcement learning algorithm will be trained based on misspecified probabilities.
 In addition, there is the risk that the environment shifts between the training period and the testing period.
 This situation can often be observed in practice as the future evolution of random processes rarely behaves \emph{exactly} according to, for example, the observed historical evolution.
 One may think as a prime example of financial markets, where several financial crises revealed repeatedly that used models were strongly misspecified.
 We refer to \cite{liu2022distributionally} for further examples, e.g.\ in robotics, and a further general discussion on the need of considering distributionally robust Markov decision processes and corresponding reinforcement learning based algorithms.